 Title deeds issued by the Land Department and other government departments

-A LAND TITLE DEED shows a person's rights to land (ownership if it is a Chanote title deed) and registered encumbrances such as mortgages, leases, etc. on a property.
-Foreigners are not allowed to own land and cannot be named as the owner of land in Thailand but can be registered as the holder certain rights like lease, usufruct, habitation, superficies, mortgage - read more...
+A LAND TITLE DEED issued by the relevant Thai government (land) department shows a person's rights to land (ownership if it is a Chanote title deed) and registered encumbrances such as mortgages, leases, etc. on a property.
+Foreigners are not allowed to own land and cannot be named as the owner of land in Thailand but they can be the holder of certain rights like lease, right of usufruct, habitation, superficies, mortgage which can be registered in their name on the title deed - read more...

 The 6 main title documents issued by the Land Department for individual use relate to temporary occupation, use and occupation, confirmed right of possession or notification of possession of land (i.e. the Sor Kor 1).
 In fact all the land documents issued by the Land Department, except the chanote, are still officially government land.
 The Nor Sor 3 title deeds are rights of confirmed possession similar to ownership rights, however are not true ownership documents.